 Associate Professor of Cell and Developmental Biology; Associate Professor of Pharmacology; Researcher

 Director, Jim Ayers Institute for Precancer Detection and Diagnosis; Ingram Professor of Cancer Research; Professor of Biochemistry, Pharmacology, and Biomedical Informatics; Director, Center in Molecular Toxicology; Researcher

 William K. Warren, Jr. Professor of Medicine; Professor of Pharmacology, Chemistry; Researcher

 - Link, Andrew J., Ph.D.

-Associate Professor of Microbiology & Immunology and Biochemistry; Researcher
+Associate Professor of Pathology, Microbiology and Immunology; Assistant Professor of Biochemistry; Researcher

 - Lopez, Carlos F., Ph.D.